adamyen/calorieapp_frontend/README.md

  - Easy to use application.

 # Implementation:
-This is the YouTube video of the implementation of the BurnOut application: https://www.youtube.com/watch?v=T0mSCdH9rhU
+Link to YouTube video of the implementation of the BurnOut application: https://www.youtube.com/watch?v=T0mSCdH9rhU

 # Technologies Used: